- About us

-Manish K. Jha is Professor at School of Social Work at Tata Institute of Social Sciences, Mumbai.
+Manish K. Jha is a Professor at the School of Social Work at Tata Institute of Social Sciences, Mumbai.
 He has served as Dean, School of Social Work (2015-2018) and Chairperson, Centre for Community Organisation & Development Practice (2012-2015).
 He had served as a faculty in the Department of Social work, University of Delhi from 1999 to 2003.
-In an academic career spanning over two decades of teaching and research on Social Policy, Social Action and Social Movement, Rural society and State, Community Organization and Development Practice, etc., Prof Jha has had the opportunity to engage with students, academicians, development professionals, leaders of multilateral and non-profit organization across different parts of country and abroad.
+In an academic career spanning over two decades of teaching and research on Social Policy, Social Action and Social Movement, Rural society and State, Community Organization and Development Practice, etc., Prof Jha has had the opportunity to engage with students, academicians, development professionals, leaders of the multilateral and non-profit organization across different parts of the country and abroad.
 He has extensive engagement with post-disaster relief and rehabilitation intervention.

-He has been a visiting Professor and fellow at numerous universities outside the country.
+He has been a visiting professor and fellow at numerous universities outside the country.
 This includes School of Oriental and African Studies (SOAS), London (2009); School of Social Justice, University College Dublin, Ireland (2011); School of Applied Social Sciences, Durham University, UK (2013), Gothenburg University, Sweden (2013) and Oldenburg University, Germany (2015, 2018), University of Eastern Findland, Kuopio (2017), etc.

 Middle Classes in Indian Cities

 Urban Community, Vulnerability and Community Organisation

 Human Development and Human Security